 Once the tomatillos and other flavourful components are perfectly charred, they get blended into a smooth sauce.
 You should blend everything for about 30 seconds until fairly smooth but not uniform in colour.
 You still want to be able to see some black specks from the charred ingredients.
 The timing may differ depending on your blender.
 If you don’t have a high-powered blender, you could use a handheld immersion blender or a food processor instead.

-You may expect the addition of lime juice at some point, but it isn’t necessary since the tomatillos are so tangy.
+You may expect that you will need to stir fresh lime juice into the salsa at some point, but it isn’t necessary since the tomatillos are so tangy.
 The other ingredients are so full-flavoured as well that you won’t miss lime juice at all.

 For this reason, I like to simmer the sauce on the stove for a few minutes to thicken.
 Simply bring the sauce to a boil.
 Once boiling, turn down to the heat to let the sauce simmer for about 5 minutes until thickened.
 Simmering uncovered allows the water to evaporate through steam, thus thickening the sauce.